CpaterCodes/Explorum/README.md

 ```
 As a User
 So I can further engage with the posts of others
-I wish to be able to leave comments
+I wish to be able to leave comments, but only when signed in
-[status: in progress]
+[status: complete]
 ```

 ```
 As a User
 So I can follow conversations
 I wish to be able to view all comments under a post
-[status: in progress]
+[status: complete]
 ```

 ```